Finn the Human: Relationships

 Finn has a close relationship with his adoptive older brother Jake the Dog, an anthropomorphic dog with the ability to change shape.
 At the time of the series, Finn and Jake live together in a treehouse.
 Their relationship is at times strained by the differences in their maturity and outlook on life.
 Jake often finds himself frustrated by Finn's childish antics and infatuations with various princesses.
 Finn's life revolves around adventuring and fighting monsters, while Jake likes to pursue more varied interests.
 After Jake ends up in a relationship with Lady Rainicorn and has five children with her, his focus shifts towards being a father.
 This creates distance between them, but they remain close friends and Finn enjoys being an uncle.

 Finn is also friends with BMO (pronounced Beemo), a sentient handheld game console who is Finn and Jake's roommate.
 Finn creates the robot NEPTR (Never Ending Pie Throwing Robot) as part of a prank, but NEPTR soon becomes a friend to him.
 Finn ends up developing a close friendship with Marceline the Vampire Queen (Olivia Olson), despite her initial role as an antagonist.

 Finn is shown to have an unrequited love for Princess Bubblegum throughout much of the series.
 He and Jake frequently have to rescue Princess Bubblegum from the obsessive Ice King.
 Finn's past life as Shoko, an orphaned thief who befriends and then betrays Princess Bubblegum, influences his present-day infatuation with Bubblegum.
-Finn's friendship with Bubblegum becomes more distant as the series progresses.
+Finn's friendship with Bubblegum becomes more platonic as the series progresses.

 Finn begins dating Flame Princess (Jessica DiCicco) in the third-season finale "Incendium", after realizing that Princess Bubblegum is too old to be compatible with him.
 Although Flame Princess' fiery nature makes their relationship difficult, they try to make it work.
 Finn and Flame Princess eventually break up.
 Finn's relationships with both Princess Bubblegum and Flame Princess cause him to have to deal with rejection and reconciliation, and he emotionally matures as a result.